PatSvedberg/gameversity-react/README.md

 <hr>

 ### Edit Profile
 The 'Edit Profile' option takes users to a separate page where they can update their bio and profile picture.
-This page contains a textfield for the bio and an uploader for the profile picture.
+This page contains a text field for the bio and an uploader for the profile picture.

 ![Edit profile page](readme/editprofile-readme.PNG)